 - John Follain: The Sunday Times; 19 October 2008: The prosecutors "laid out a scenario like from some crime novel", Sollecito's lawyer Luca Maori said.
 He added that they "alleged it was some kind of satanic rite, with Amanda allegedly first touching Meredith with the point of a knife, then slitting her throat, while Sollecito held her by the shoulders, from behind, Guede held her by an arm"

-- See his email to US journalist Linda Byron, translated at perugiamurderfile.org, here.
+- See Giuliano Mignini's email to journalist Linda Byron.

 - In an interview with Drew Griffin of CNN, when asked "You’ve never said that Meredith’s death was a satanic rite?"
 Mignini stated "I have never said that.
 I have never understood who has and continues to say that.
 I read, there was a reporter, – I don’t know his name, I mention it because I noticed it, – who continues to repeat this claim that, perhaps, knowing full well that it’s not like that.
 I have never said that there might have been a satanic rite.
 I’ve never said it, so I would like to know who made it up.
 This is a conspiracy, a fantasy, to my detriment though, to my detriment.
 Simply a sexual act.
 And maybe I have always said, I maintained this in the first-instance trial, there was a relationship which deteriorated between the two girls.
 I’ve always maintained that.
 I’ll tell you this because..."
 Translated by PMF.org